floweredscarf/su25/labs/lab09/index.md

 bar chart is a very useful way of representing the runtime of iterative functions, it's not always the right tool for recursive functions.

-Instead, let's try another strategy: drawing call trees.
+Instead, let's try another strategy: **drawing call trees**.
 Like the charting approach we used for iteration earlier, the *call tree* will reduce the complexity of the problem and allow us to find the overall runtime of the program on large values of $$N$$ by taking the tree recursion out of the